7 Best Brother Embroidery Machines in 2023

 Read my in-depth Brother SE600 review to learn more about this option.

 Obviously, there are many machines I didn’t mention here, especially those that cost more than $3-4k and have larger hoop sizes.
+However, I still hope these reviews of the best Brother embroidery machines have helped make your decision process easier.

-And, if you still can’t decide, check out my list of best embroidery machines for beginners and best computerized embroidery machines for more options!
+And, if you still can’t decide, check out my list of best embroidery machines for beginners and best computerized embroidery machines for more options.

 Good Morning Aly – Last year we purchased the Brother PE535 and she is ready to upgrade.
 We are looking at the Brother NQ 1700E.
 Your article was very informative.
 Thank you very much.